Felix-Zhenghao/Fudan-Solver-for-LP-with-Two-phase-Method/README.md

 ## Fudan University Linear Programming Solver！

-Due to the limitation of time, I only realize the two-phase method to solve the LP problems.

 The solver can output the specific steps of solving a linear programming problem and you can check your homework answer with it!

 ### User's Guide